 The modules were relevant to everyday practice in my workplace, and allowed me to reflect on my own practice.Michelle

-For those who have completed a relevant foundation degree – such as our Childhood Studies course – the BA Childhood Studies top-up is the key to the next stage of your career or the next phase of study.
+For those who have completed a relevant foundation degree – such as our Childhood Studies course – the BA Childhood Studies (SEN pathway) top-up is the key to the next stage of your career or the next phase of study.

 This course is delivered during the day at campus London and South East Colleges in Bromley, and is delivered by award-winning academics who are also experienced childhood practitioners.
 Upon successful completion, you will have gained a degree which opens all kinds of doors and career paths.

-A BA Childhood Studies is also the foundation upon which you can build your route to qualified teacher status by taking a relevant postgraduate course, such as a PGCE.
+A BA Childhood Studies (SEN pathway) is also the foundation upon which you can build your route to qualified teacher status by taking a relevant postgraduate course, such as a PGCE.
 It is flexible and can be completed part-time around your work, or full-time over the course of a year.
 Moreover, the same passionate and experienced academics who run the foundation degree will support you on every step to success.

 This exciting area of study explores the influences that shape children’s development and learning, their personalities, and the critical periods that will shape their journeys to adulthood.

 This course is ideal for you if you have already completed the Foundation Degree in Childhood Studies and are working with children and young people aged 0-19 years in settings such as schools, nurseries, childcare, foster care, child minders, youth groups, cadets, or library services.
 The course teaching is delivered during normal daytime hours at London South East Colleges in Bromley.

 You are required to hold 240 credits of advanced standing (usually a foundation degree or similar; for example, a diploma of higher education or other accumulated credits at Levels 4 and 5) in a related area.